spchee/spchee/README.md

 [Hurdle](https://github.com/spchee/hurdle) - A terminal-based Wordle Clone in Haskell and creating an AI to effectively solve it.

+**Other:**

+Jane Street Insight ETC Trading Bot - Implemented a C++ trading bot in 3 hours to compete in Jane Street's simulated trading platform with 12 other participants.

 **Currently Working On:**

 Chip8.hs - A Chip8 Emulator in Haskell.